Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 Making Sex A Priority

-Time, or lack of it, is the biggest enemy of intimacy.
-Half of all Americans say they’re too busy, and two-thirds say stress is negatively affecting their lives.
-Dave and Claudia Arp, authors of No Time for Sex, were conversing with one of their psychologist friends who said, “If you don’t talk, think or read about sex, you’ll soon forget about it.
-Cliff and Joyce Penner, for their book, The Gift of Sex, interviewed several thousand people, and 75% said that lack of time was the greatest frustration in their sex life.
+Dave and Claudia Arp, authors of No Time for Sex, were conversing with one of their psychologist friends.
+He said, “If you don’t talk, think or read about sex, you’ll soon forget about it.
+Cliff and Joyce Penner, for their book, The Gift of Sex, interviewed several thousand people.
+And 75% said that lack of time was the greatest frustration in their sex life.
 After signing the contract for this book, we sat down with our calendars and marked off the months we thought we’d need to write it.
 Then life changed.

-Bill went from full-time freelancing to a full-time pastoral position at a church while also keeping our writing and speaking commitments—in essence, he has two nearly full-time careers.
+Bill went from full-time freelancing to a full-time pastoral position at a church while also keeping our writing and speaking commitments.
+In essence, he has two nearly full-time careers.
 In that change came a two-hour roundtrip commute for Bill and our son Caleb.
 Then God blessed us with more speaking opportunities and my schedule picked up.
-Then another happy event took place: our oldest son proposed to his girlfriend and they set a date, and then he and his fiancés decided that date was just too far away so they moved it up.
-We’re thrilled with our new daughter-in-law, so of course we wanted to be very involved in wedding plans and celebrations.
+Then another happy event took place: our oldest son proposed to his girlfriend and they set a date.
+And then he and his fiancés decided that date was just too far away so they moved it up.
+We’re thrilled with our new daughter-in-law.
+So of course we wanted to be very involved in wedding plans and celebrations.

 “Pam,” my husband replied calmly, “I can see why you might feel that way.
 We have always been authentic in our writing.
 I don’t know about you, but I’d like to try to fan the flame of our love life instead of bailing out on the project.”

-“I’m sure many couples need to take a hatchet to their calendar, Pam, but we’ve always been a busy couple and yet made time for sex.”
+“I’m sure many couples need to take a hatchet to their calendar, Pam.
+But we’ve always been a busy couple and yet made time for sex.”

 “True.
 But this time it seems more difficult.”